Game of Thrones’ Lena Headey Sees a Future Without Animal Circuses

 In an interview with PETA US, Headey explained that a documentary motivated her to try to stop the use of animals in circuses:

 I decided to speak out because I’d seen a documentary on a French circus, and people had campaigned to free these lions that were in captivity since they were young.
 And they managed to do it, and they flew them to Africa, and it was really beautiful.
 But the fact is, it’s still going on.

 Please join Lena in helping to end the cruelty.
-Ask Theresa May to ban wild animal circuses in the UK:
+Ask the UK to ban wild animal circuses: